websanova/easycache/README.md

 ### `cache() passthrough`

 Sometimes we will want to get an item from cache which is stored by `id` but through a different field.
 A good example is getting a user by an `email` or `facebook_id`.
 We don't want to cache the same data twice.
-What this will do is do a quick look up first using the `passthrough` field before fetching the model by `id`.
+This will do a quick look up first using the `passthrough` field before fetching the model by `id`.

 ~~~
 User::cache('rob@websanova.com', 'email');